InfamousMusicify/Mark-Recall/README.md

 ### Hit the advancements key to see in game info and help!

 __[This piggy backs off of VanillaTweaks "Home",
-you will need to download it in order for this pack to work!](https://vanillatweaks.net/picker/datapacks/)__
+you will need to download it in order for this pack to work 100%!](https://vanillatweaks.net/picker/datapacks/)__
+-Location marking wont work without Homes.
+Marking entities should work.
 # [🔗Download🔗](https://github.com/InfamousMusicify/Mark-Recall/archive/refs/heads/master.zip)
 [How to Install a Datapack](https://youtu.be/JHEjZlVlqGE)